Joheen Chakraborty's webpage

 Research Interests:

 My research is in high-energy astrophysics, which provides a remarkable diversity of mysterious and exciting phenomena to explore.
-I study electromagnetic radiation produced in the vicinity of compact objects (e.g. black holes, white dwarfs), using a combination of (primarily X-ray) observations and ideas/models from plasma physics, atomic physics, general relativity, and radiative transfer.
-The overarching goal of this work is to understand how compact objects/binaries form, evolve, influence their surroundings, and power some of the most energetic transient phenomena observed in nature.
-A mostly accidental theme of my current work is electromagnetic emission from low-frequency (~millihertz) gravitational wave sources.
+I study compact objects (e.g. black holes, white dwarfs) using a combination of (primarily X-ray) observations and ideas/models from plasma physics, atomic physics, general relativity, and radiative transfer.
+The overarching goal of this work is to understand how compact objects and binaries form, evolve, influence their surroundings, and produce electromagnetic and gravitational radiation to power some of the most energetic phenomena observed in nature.
+A mostly accidental theme of my current work is electromagnetic emission from low-frequency (~millihertz) gravitational wave sources, and I am excited by their potential for multi-messenger astrophysics.
 Some topics I work on are:

 -Quasi-Periodic Eruptions (QPEs), a newly discovered type of recurring X-ray transient which may be the first-known electromagnetic counterparts to EMRIs.
 An enticing possibility is using them to map general relativistic precession effects within hundreds of gravitational radii of supermassive black holes.
-Here are some animations illustrating the timing modulation effects of accretion disk nodal precession and EMRI apsidal precession (the "Q" in QPE).
-My hope is that QPEs will open up direct measurement of a new region in stellar dynamical phase space in galaxy nuclei---relevant for making a more precise statement about the currently uncertain EMRI rate---and teach us something interesting about relativistic shocks in the process.
+Here are some animations illustrating the measurable effects of accretion disk nodal precession and EMRI apsidal precession on QPE timings.
+My hope is that QPEs will enable direct measurement of a new region of orbital dynamics phase space in galaxy nuclei, and teach us something about supermassive black holes in the process.

 -Ultracompact binaries, which are the dominant millihertz gravitational wave sources in the Galaxy.
-To first order, their period evolution is set by GW emission.
-To second order, there are further nontrivial effects---like angular momentum transport via mass-transfer and tides---which complicate this picture.
-The details of these processes are uncertain, but recent observations and discoveries are enabling progress on these questions.
-Mass-transfering ultracompacts will also uniquely allow multi-messenger ("messengers" = light and gravitational waves) study of accretion disks.
+To first order, their period evolution is set by pure GW emission.
+To second order, there are further nontrivial effects, like angular momentum transport via mass-transfer and tides, which complicate this picture due to uncertainties in stellar structure, tidal physics, and accretion.
+Recent discoveries from time-domain surveys are enabling new empirical progress on these questions, which is timely to inform population inference for upcoming space-based gravitational wave detectors.

--Tidal Disruption Events, which I'm currently interested in as a laboratory to study the turbulent accretion disks around supermassive black holes.
+-Tidal Disruption Events, which provide a unique laboratory to study the formation of turbulent accretion flows around supermassive black holes and the emergence of the compact, high-temperature electron-scattering plasma (the corona) observed ubiquitously from accreting black holes.

 -X-ray astronomy, high performance computing, large-scale data analysis, Bayesian inference.
 I am also a member of the NICER science team.